There’s no such thing as a small act of gratitude or appreciation, especially in tough times.

 10) Write a positive review of a local business you love and want to succeed.

-What random acts of kindness have you done (or been the recipient of) during the pandemic?
+What random acts of kindness have you done (or been the recipient of) recently?